Template-free search for gravitational wave events using coincident anomaly detection: Interpretability

 \section{Interpretability}

 A purely black-box identification of an unmodeled event would ultimately be unsatisfying if the nature of the event itself is not revealed.
 Ideally, after CoAD identifies a GW partition, researchers could identify the source and produce a physical template from the AI-selected events.
 However, if the events are near the signal-to-noise limit, the examples may not be readily explainable by eye, and furthermore may be mixed with false positive backgrounds, complicating human analysis.
-One solution is to interrogate the NN decisions to produce physical templates.
+One solution is to interrogate the NN decisions to extract physically interpretable time-frequency features associated with candidate signals.
 For example, various interpretability methods \cite{antwarg2021explaining, borji2019saliency, selvaraju2016grad} can provide insight into how the inputs to a NN affect the output decisions; features with high scores indicate the important components of the raw signal.
 As a test, we have implemented the integrated gradients (IG) method \cite{sundararajan2017axiomatic}.
 IG is similar to saliency \cite{borji2019saliency}, which calculates the gradient of the output relative to the input features, but IG improves stability by integrating the gradients as the input varies from a standard template (in our case a uniform input) to the true input.
 Fig.~\ref{fig:ig} shows the results for a few examples, with IG identifying a reasonable GW signal region in the time-frequency representation.
+We also note that while this paper uses time-frequency input features, a different choice of inputs could result in a standard time-domain template.

 The IG maps can also serve a second purpose of increasing the precision of the predictions.
 In standard template matching, the signals must be coincident not just in time, but also in the frequency domain and phase.
 While the time-windows implicitly enforce the time-coincidence, the IG output can be used analogously to check and enforce frequency coincidence.
 For example, consider the results of Fig.~\ref{fig:ig}: we can identify the signal's frequency range for each detector (centered at 0.4 kHz for the left plot and 0.25 kHz for the middle plot).
 We could therefore rule out this window as a coincident signal --- according to the NN's logic --- due to the mismatch in frequencies of the IG map.